Elizabeth-Akinyi-O/alx-system_engineering-devops/0x1B-web_stack_debugging_4/README.md

 - For the benchmarking, use ApacheBench.
 Make 2000 requests to the server with 100 requests at a time.
 - Fix the stack to get to 0 failed requests.

+Change the OS configuration so that it is possible to login with the holberton user and open a file without any error message.